kaionabuco/shoui520.github.io/docs/routine.md

 Daily routine:

-1. Anki
-2. Grammar
-3. Immersion
+- Anki.
+- Grammar.
+- Immersion.

 This is the fundamental process of the method.
 Keep doing what you're doing.
 But longer hours = more improvement!
-So, try and aim for longer immersion hours!
+So try and aim for longer immersion hours!

 **Q: I've been thinking about looking up a lot of words in reading, is this bad or good?**

 A: It's good!
 But please note if you make yourself look up a ton of words all the time, there is a risk of **burning out** and loss of enjoyment.
 This method relies on **your consistency**.
 To stay consistent, you need to make sure you're setting yourself manageable goals.

 ## Day 10

 Daily routine:

-1. Anki
-2. Grammar
-3. Immersion
+- Anki.
+- Grammar.
+- Immersion.

-You may want to look into [Condensed Audio](/resources#condensed-audio), this is a way to maximize the efficiency of passive listening.
+You may want to look into [Condensed Audio](/resources#condensed-audio), it's a way to maximize the efficacy of passive listening.

 Passive listening is when you listen to Japanese audio when you are doing other things.

-While passive listening there are moments where you may be paying attention to the Japanese.

-Think of it as filling in the silence with Japanese.

-Or, listening to Japanese at every possible opportunity.
+While passive listening, there are moments where you may be paying attention to the Japanese.
+Think of it as filling in the silence with Japanese, or listening to Japanese at every possible opportunity.
 Condensed audio removes non-speech parts of the audio, making it more efficient.
 If you have wireless earbuds, listening all the time becomes a lot easier.
 If you've been watching *Love Live!
-(2013)*, I made condensed audio for it a long while ago, which you can find [here](https://mega.nz/folder/sdB1mC6T#X_fYeasMb64i3tAf3LeYEA)
+(2013)*, I made condensed audio for it a long while ago, which you can find [here](https://mega.nz/folder/sdB1mC6T#X_fYeasMb64i3tAf3LeYEA).

 ## Day 11

 Daily routine:

-1. Anki
-2. Grammar
-3. Immersion
+- Anki.
+- Grammar.
+- Immersion.

 **Q: MUST I do all my daily tasks in this exact order you have written?**

 A: Nononono!
 Absolutely not.
 You can even do immersion first thing, or grammar first thing, or even Anki right at the end of the day.
-This is an area where people just have preferences and things that work better for them.

-**Note: Just make sure you don't miss Anki!**
+This is an area where people just have preferences and things that work better for them. **Just make sure you don't miss Anki!**

 ## Day 12

 Daily routine:

-1. Anki
-2. Grammar
-3. Immersion
+- Anki.
+- Grammar.
+- Immersion.

 Yes, another day of immersing.
-Maybe day 12 can be *Non-Non Biyori* day.
-(Unless you've already immersed with it :P)
+Maybe day 12 can be *Non-Non Biyori* day (unless you've already immersed with it :P).

 **Q: Can I listen to the same things over and over again?**

 A: Absolutely!
 But if it gets boring, then switch to new content.

-Listening to the same content has huge benefits, but it can get boring and also you miss opportunities to hear new, useful things.
+Listening to the same content has huge benefits, but it can get boring, and you miss opportunities to hear new, useful things.

 ## Day 13

 Daily routine:

-1. Anki
-2. Grammar
-3. Immersion
+- Anki.
+- Grammar.
+- Immersion.

-Here's an interesting challenge for you today.
+Here's an interesting challenge for you today: let's do reading practice.

-Let today be a reading practice day.

 Look up **25** words in your Japanese subtitled anime reading practice.

 ## Day 14